 - Ask questions that encourage easy conversation.

 - Spend some time getting to know local trends so you can bring these topics up in a conversation.
-These may include local restaurants or a favourite football team.
+These may include local restaurants or a favorite football team.

 - Be patient!
 Accept that it will take time before they open up just a little bit.

-- Practise observing those around you to learn which questions and topics of conversation are considered appropriate.
+- Practice observing those around you to learn which questions and topics of conversation are considered appropriate.

 - Observe at what social event or time of day it is appropriate to have small talk, such as at a work social event or coffee breaks.

 - Wait to ask personal questions until others from the Coconut culture bring up the topic themselves.